Sombiri/Sombiri.github.io/_pages/projects.md

 ### Unified evaluation of DNA data-storage codecs

 UNACORM provides a common environment for evaluating DNA data-storage codecs across multiple dimensions, enabling systematic and reproducible comparison of their performance and trade-offs.

-I co-led the work, designed the application and its user experience, conducted the experiments, evaluated and validated the results, and wrote the manuscript.
-I also supervised the reimplementation of the codecs used in the evaluation.

-**My contribution:** Co-leadership · Application and UX design · Experimental evaluation · Validation · Manuscript writing · Supervision
+**Contribution:** Co-led the project; application and UX design, experimental evaluation and validation, manuscript writing, and supervision of codec reimplementation.
 {: .project__meta}

 **Themes:** Evaluation & Reliability · Benchmarking · Visualization · Scientific Software